AI VHS Restoration: How to Restore VHS Footage & Convert VHS to 4K in 2026 (Ultimate Guide)

 Step 2: Use an AI Video Upscaler to Restore & Convert VHS to 4K

-Once your VHS footage is digitized, you can upscale it to 4K using an AI video enhancer.
+Once your VHS footage is digitized, you can upscale it to 4K using an AI video upscaler.
 AI analyzes each frame, restores details, reduces noise, repairs color, and outputs a cleaner 4K version.

 This step is where you get the real improvement.